EhudKirsh/NodeJS-List-All-Sub-Directories-Folders-Iterative-DFS/README.md

 This is a Depth First Search (DFS), not Breadth First Search (BFS).
 They both would work just as well, but the order is interesting to note!
 ![Image description](/BFS-and-DFS-Algorithms.png)

+Note: this code is so good it lists even hidden folders!
+If it lists a folder you can't see, now you know why 😉